Build Your Exam Revision Plan With AI

 • Use 60-90 min blocks: “Re-read the daily schedule.
 If any day has 4 topic switches across the 2 hours, consolidate into 1-2 blocks.
 Switching every 30 min is read-and-forget; sustained blocks build.”

-• Add daily 15-min retrieval: “Each study session should start with 15 min of retrieval on a topic from 1-3 days ago.
+• Add daily 15-min retrieval: “Each session should start with 15 min of retrieval on a topic from 1-3 days ago.
 Add this if missing.
 Spaced retrieval is what makes weak topics stick.”

 Common mistakes